IBM-Cloud/sql-query-clients/docs/source/sql_magic.rst

 * :meth:`.reset_`: resets the internal storage of an SQL statement (use this before constructing a new one)
 * :meth:`.print_sql`: prints and checks the current content of an SQL statement
+* :meth:`.get_sql`: returns the string representation of the SQL statement

 * :meth:`.with_`: provides table name and the SQL query for that table
 * :meth:`.select_`: provides column names